platinum-ViniVX/mic-up-script-pack/README.md

-this is just a mic up/ roblox rizz script pack this doesnt have to be in mic up! any other vc games works
+this is just a mic up/ roblox rizz script pack this doesnt have to be in mic up! any other vc games works🔉

+--paid script--

---made by vinivx--
+--⚡made by vinivx⚡--

 -- use at own risk --